DanB1998/Python-Battleships-Project/README.md

 * Git - As version control.

 * Gitpod - As my coding platform.

+* Github - To host and store my project remotely.

 * Heroku - To deploy my application with backend features.